-Dr. Dobrzykowski’s research investigates information processing and the coordination of work.
+Dr. Dobrzykowski’s research investigates information processing and the coordination of work in supply chains.
 While his primary interest is in healthcare and regulated industries, his research also explores these phenomena in other operations and supply chain contexts.
-A summary of his dissertation was published in Decision Sciences, and his other peer reviewed publications have appeared in Journal of Operations Management, Decision Sciences, Journal of Supply Chain Management, International Journal of Production Research, International Journal of Production Economics, Journal of Service Management, Service Science among other scholarly outlets.
+A summary of his dissertation was published in Decision Sciences, and his other peer reviewed publications have appeared in Journal of Operations Management, Decision Sciences, Journal of Supply Chain Management, International Journal of Production Research, International Journal of Physical Distribution & Logistics Management, International Journal of Production Economics, Journal of Service Management, Service Science among other scholarly outlets.
 For a complete list of publications, please click the link to: my Google Scholar page.

 Vonderembse, M.A. and Dobrzykowski, D.D.
 (2017).
 A Healthcare Solution: A Patient-Centered, Resource Management Perspective.
 CRC Press / Taylor & Francis.
 281 pages, 14 chapters.
 ISBN 9781498758758 – CAT# K27658.
 Access: Link to A Healthcare Solution (Book)